Log In UI - Components

 8. Select File > Save or press Ctrl+S to save your changes.

-The first iteration of your UI is now ready and should now look something like this in the 2D view and live preview:
+The first iteration of your UI is now ready and should now look something like this in the 2D view and Live Preview:

-"The finished UI in the 2D view"
+"The finished UI in the 2D view and live preview."

 Learn More